Embedded-programming-Team-18/blind-nav-system/CONTRIBUTING.md

 When you are ready to add you fix to an issue to the project, push your branch to the repo and create a pull request to **[develop]** branch.

 *Here are possible questions:*
-- What's this PR for or do?
+* What's this PR for or do?
-- Where should the reviewer start?
+* Where should the reviewer start?
-- How should this be manually tested?
+* How should this be manually tested?
-- Where's the postman documentation?
-If it's an API project.
+* Where's the documentation?
-- Any background context you want to provide?
+* Any background context you want to provide?
-- What are the relevant ticket(s)?
+* What are the relevant ticket(s)?
-- Screenshots of the design if it's available...
+* Screenshots of the design if it's available...

 **Try to answer a least 4 of this questions in your pull requests**